Queer Artists to Watch (and Collect!) Today

 Julius DC Bautista

 Julius takes color to an unreal level in his beautifully saturated works.
 Often sporting Julius’ iconic red-and-blue eye color combo, each painting is embellished with subtle pop culture references and countless, ever-shrinking other flourishes.
-Julius’ work has been shown in Superfine! twice now, once in Alex Guerra’s Art Gaysel booth in NYC 2017 and a second time in New York this year with Sean Ward’s HUE Gallery.
+Julius’ work has been shown in Superfine! twice now, once in Alex Guerra’s Art Gaysel booth in NYC 2017 and a second time in New York in 2018 with Sean Ward’s HUE Gallery.

 James Miille (Myself!)